bcbi/julia_tutorials/README.md

 ## Exit a running container

-CTRL+P immediately followed by CTRL+Q.
+Exit or CTRL+P immediately followed by CTRL+Q.